NASA-IMPACT/hls-vi-historical-orchestration/docs/system-design.md

 To avoid overhead with scaling up and down our cluster, we want our cluster to always have more work to do but without dramatically increasing the size of our processing queue.
 To avoid our "Job Processing" queue being overwhelmed, the "Queue Feeder" will exit early if it detects that the "Job Processing" has too many jobs in the queue.

-The sort order of the "Granule Inventory" determines how we work through the historical backfill.
-We work backwards from the launch of the HLS-VI product so that users can start using the process for applications like time series analysis of recent time periods as soon as possible.

 ## Job Processing System